lcbean/comp423-course-notes/docs/tutorials/go-setup.md

 ## Step 1: Add Development Container Configuration

-1. In VS Code, open the new-go-project directory you made previously.
+A. In VS Code, open the new-go-project directory you made previously.
 You can do this via: File > Open Folder.

-2. Install the **Dev Containers** extension for VS Code.
+B. Install the **Dev Containers** extension for VS Code.

-3. create a ```.devcontainer``` directory in the root of your project with the following file inside:
+C. create a ```.devcontainer``` directory in the root of your project with the following file inside:
 ```
 .devcontainer/devcontainer.json
 ```